openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 and removes a failed member from the trunk.
 The representors remain available while at least one member link stays up.

+Bootstrap retries leave already armed ports in place so PCS/DAC calibration can finish.
+A missing carrier or a peer-probe timeout does not disarm the fabric or reopen its ports.
+After a daemon restart or an interrupted setup, stackd reuses the complete or partial provisional set and arms missing ports.
+It replaces a disabled provisional set only if it contains ports that are no longer configured; an enabled stack still requires coordinated teardown to change its topology.

 The configured fabric-port set is immutable while either kernel stack is enabled.
 Adding or removing a UCI `interface` and restarting stackd does not expand or shrink the live topology; stackd reports that the active kernel